arribada/manta-ray-active-vacuum-tag/README.md

 ![manta_vaccum_tag_github](https://github.com/arribada/manta-ray-active-vacuum-tag/assets/6997400/05be5ccb-5a90-4966-b3cb-92b85e30428a)

 ## Purpose ##
 This tag was developed to provide a non-invasive means of attaching biologging instruments to oceanic manta rays through by attaching a vaccum cup on the manta's skin.
 It is primarily intended for attachment in-water by scuba divers, although a pole-based attachment mechanism is under development.
 The pole-based method will provide a means to attaching the tag from a vessel when mantas are at the surface.

+The tag has been designed to fit Arribada's open source [Horizon ARTIC R2 Argos satellite / GNSS transmitter](https://arribada.org/horizon-gps-tracking/) to provide satellite positioning for recovery when on the surface.
+Other payloads, such as accelerometers, of optional VHF pingers can be fitted to either side of the tag's cylindrical mounting holes.

+The design files in this repository contain all of the components and necessary to build the physical tag.
+You are free to select your own electronics / payloads, or to use the Horizon transmitter which fits the tag natively.

 ## Description ##
 The design specification of the payload was to primarily generate a vaccum underwater, removing water and air trapped within a vaccum cup when applied to the surface of a target animal quickly and efficiently.
 To achieve this, the payload itself needed to be slightly positively buoyant to aid recovery after being a) mechanically vented through the use of a corrodable plug to fill the vaccum with water and thus detach, or b) retained in place via a watertight / airtight seal until otherwise vented via a mechanical process.